scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** 5 minutes
 - **Damage Type:** piercing

 A 3x3 tile growth of razor sharp bramble appears centered on a point in range you can see.
-The bramble counts as difficult terrain and is flammable, each tile burning away after taking 1 wound of fire damage.
+The bramble counts as difficult terrain and is destructable.
+Each tile of bramble has 1 wound and any attack against it automatically hits.
+After the spell ends the bramble remains as difficult terrain but does not inflict damage.

-Any creature taking a move or sprint action through the bramble makes a Dexterity save against your spellcasting roll.
-On failure they take 1 wound in piercing damage, being tangled in the bramble on a critical and ending their movement.
-A creature makes this save only once per move or sprint action.
+Any creature moving through your bramble makes a Dexterity save against your spellcasting roll.
+On fail they take 0/1 in piercing damage for every tile they move through.

 The area increases by 2 for every level cast above 1st.